|

 wanton rape,

-and genocide - together with
+in 1983 and thereafter - together with

 press censorship, disinformation